cityofaustin/Residential-Permitting/_projects/deck/define.md

 ### How much do building permits cost?

-Building permits for decks starts at $584.48 and go up depending on the your specific needs.
-This amount includes the plan review, the actual permit, inspections, and any fees.
+Building permits for decks start at $584.48 and go up depending on the your specific needs.
+This cost includes the plan review, the actual permit, inspections, and any additional fees.

-There will be additional fees if your project requires a trade permit like an electrical or plumbing permit, or you are building near a tree.
+There will be additional fees if your project requires a trade permit like an electrical or plumbing permit, or if you are building near a tree.
 Your reviewer will explain any additional costs during your consultation.

 ### Make sure you can get a permit